Canyildiz1386/InvTrackPro/essay.md

 ### **1. Introduction (500 words)**

-In this decade, AI has remarkably advanced to enter those fields that have been considered the preserve of human intelligence.
-Conventionally, AI has been applied in such fields as data analysis, decision-making, and problem-solving.
+In this decade, AI remarkably gained significant grounds in entering into those fields which traditionally have been considered the preserve of human intelligence.
+Conventionally, AI has been applied in such fields as data analysis, decision-making, and solving problems.
 Recently, AI has been encroaching upon some very abstract human activities, such as artistic and creative tasks.
-Creativity generally refers to the typical feature of human intelligence to create new ideas, solutions, or artistic expressions that have value.
+Creativity in general can be described as the feature of human intelligence to come up with new ideas, solutions, or artistic expressions that have value.
 Traditionally viewed as a distinctive feature of the human mind, creativity has been deeply related to emotion, intuition, and experience.
-Recently, with machine learning, especially generative models like GANs, AI systems have started creating content that can be considered creative.
+With machine learning, especially generative models like GANs, AI systems these days have started to create content that can be considered creative.

-The following essay aims to explore to what extent creativity can be replicated by AI, with a special focus on artistic content created by the creative applications of AI, including visual arts, music, and writing.
-By highlighting selected AI models, such as GANs, and their creative output, I argue whether these machines are creative at all.
-I will also consider what limitations still exist today in creative machines, in particular, emotional understanding and intentionality in machine-created works.
+This paper discusses to what extent AI can actually be creative, with a special focus on artistic content created by the creative applications of AI: visual arts, music, and writing.
+From selected examples of models such as GANs, and based on their creative output, I argue that these machines are really not creative.
+I will also be considering what limitations still exist today in creative machines, in particular emotional understanding and intentionality in machine-created works.

-Analysis of GAN-generated content and evaluation of AI creativity in quantitative and qualitative terms enable this essay to return to the guiding research question: "To what extent can AI models simulate creativity in generating artistic content?"
-Based on the theoretical and practical review regarding AI-generated creativity, I would conclude with some general insights into the state of the art of AI in the creative process and speculate about possible future developments that may establish AI as a creative force in society.
+Analyzing GAN-generated content and assessing AI-creativity on both quantitative and qualitative levels also enables this essay to loop back to its guiding research question: "To what extent can AI models simulate creativity for creating artistic content?"
+In the light of the theoretical review of the practical aspects of AI-generated creativity, I would proceed with some general insights into the state-of-the-art AI within the creative process and speculate about possible future developments which may establish AI as a creative force in society.

 ---